sara-nl/griddocs/source/Pages/Practices/topos/clients/topos_bash_client.rst

 Function description
 ====================

-**newPool**
+newPool

-Returns a new, unused pool name
+  | Returns a new, unused pool name

-Usage: newPool
+  | Usage: newPool

-Returns the unique new pool name
+  | Returns the unique new pool name

 **createTokensFromLinesInFile**

-Creates a token for each line in a text file
+  | Creates a token for each line in a text file.

-Usage: createTokensFromLinesInFile [POOLNAME] [FILENAME]
+  | Usage: createTokensFromLinesInFile [POOLNAME] [FILENAME]

-Returns nothing
+  | Returns nothing

 **uploadFileAsToken**